mattpolzin/idris-katla-action/README.md

 A small wrapper that runs Katla against all Markdown Literate-Idris files in a given directory and then converts to HTML.

-Credit goes to @gallias for the setup used in this action.
+Credit goes to @gallais for the setup used in this action.

 For example,
 ```yaml